Croatia is one of Europe’s most fun backpacking destinations, offering a mix of cultural and historical highlights with plenty of fun in the sun.

 It is very pretty with its palm-lined boulevard along the harbor and its small historic centre built around the remains of a Roman palace.

 Standing surrounded by the Diocletian’s Palace’s remarkably intact Roman arches gives you real sense of ancient history.
 It’s worth springing for a guide here to give you some historical context and stories that will bring the place to life.

-That said, the sights in Split can be seen in just an afternoon, after which I was left wanting more.
+While it’s a captivating place, the sights in Split can be seen in just an afternoon, after which I honestly was left wanting more.
 As soon as you leave the harbor enclave, you realize it’s a not too terribly interesting city for the most part.

-I visited when there was a music festival going on which made me extend my stay by another day, but I may not have done this otherwise.
+I visited when there was a music festival taking place which made me extend my stay by another day, but I may not have done this otherwise.

 If you’re for want of a goal, I can recommend going to the pine forest peninsula of Park Šuma Marjan [map] and climbing its hill for some great views of the bay.

 While I liked Split quite a bit (hey, that rhymes!), there were other places I liked even more.
 Still, it’s a key travel hub (with its own airport) and can make for a good launching point for trips to Hvar and Krka National Park.
 Staying at least a night or two is worth it.

 I’ve visited Split on three different Croatia trips.
 My favorite hostel is the Gravitas Hostel which is just off the old town streets in the center.
 You can check availability for Gravitas Hostel at Hostelworld.

 It doesn’t feature in many itineraries, but I came across Sibenik while road tripping along the coast of Croatia.
 Located right between Split and Zadar, it’s a great place to stay the night.